Conor Daly: Return to part-time (2018–2019)

-Daly lost his ride with Foyt for 2018 but was signed by Coyne for the 2018 Indianapolis 500.
+Daly lost his ride with Foyt for 2018, but was signed by Coyne for the 2018 Indianapolis 500.
 His No. 17 car, fielded in conjunction with Thom Burns Racing, was sponsored by the United States Air Force.

-In 2019, Andretti Autosport signed Daly to enter the Indianapolis 500, where he finished tenth.
-On June 4, 2019, he replaced Max Chilton at Carlin for the Texas Motor Speedway race, finishing eleventh.
-Daly would replace Chilton at the remaining oval races for the season, with a best result of 6th place at Gateway.
+In 2019, Andretti Autosport signed Daly to enter the Indianapolis 500, where he finished 10th.
+On June 4, 2019, Daly replaced Max Chilton at Carlin for the Texas Motor Speedway race, finishing 11th.
+He replaced Chilton at the remaining oval races for the season with a best result of sixth place at Gateway.

 On August 29, 2019, Daly was announced as a replacement for Marcus Ericsson for the round at Portland as Ericsson had been called up by Alfa Romeo to be on reserve driver duty at the F1 race at Spa.
 Daly would also return to Andretti Autosport for the season finale.

 Split schedule with Carpenter and Carlin (2020–2021)

-On December 9, 2019, it was revealed that, for the 2020 IndyCar Series season, Daly was signed to contest the twelve road and street circuit races in the No. 20 Ed Carpenter Racing entry.
-Daly was also contracted to compete in the 2020 Indianapolis 500 in an additional Ed Carpenter Racing entry.
+On December 9, 2019, it was revealed that Daly was signed to contest the twelve road and street circuit races in the No. 20 Ed Carpenter Racing entry for the 2020 IndyCar Series season.
+He was also contracted to compete in the 2020 Indianapolis 500 in an additional Ed Carpenter Racing entry.
 On March 10, 2020, Carlin announced they have signed Daly to compete in the remaining oval races in the No. 59 entry, thus giving Daly full-time status for the 2020 season.